What does end of support for Windows 10 mean?

 The ultimate guide to Windows 10 end of support: what you need to know and how to prepare

-Microsoft has confirmed that support for Windows 10 will officially end on 14 October 2025.
+As of October 2025, Microsoft ended support for Windows 10.
 If your organisation still relies on Windows 10, this change could have serious implications for your security, compliance, and day-to-day operations.
-As at the time of writing more that 40% of UK devices are still running Windows 10.
+As at the time of writing, more that 40% of UK devices are still running Windows 10.

 This blog outlines what the end of support means, who it affects, and what steps you should be taking now to prepare.